DNDi North America Board of Directors

 - Meena Ahamed, MA, Advisory Board Member, Médecins Sans Frontières (MSF) USA

-- John Lawrence, MD, President, Médecins Sans Frontières (MSF) USA; Staff Pediatric Surgeon, Maimonides Medical Center
+- John Lawrence, MD, Board Member, Médecins Sans Frontières (MSF) USA; Staff Pediatric Surgeon, Maimonides Medical Center

 - Bernard Pécoul, MD, MPH, Executive Director, DNDi

 Dr. Portnoy is an attending physician at Montefiore Medical Group and Family Health Center, and on Faculty at Albert Einstein College of Medicine, both in New York City.
 Dr. Portnoy worked for 14 years with Doctors Without Borders/Médecins Sans Frontières (MSF) as a field doctor and medical coordinator in Uzbekistan, El Salvador, Georgia, Sudan, Liberia, Nigeria, and Ethiopia.
 From 2004-2008, he was the President of MSF-USA and a member of the organization’s governing International Council.
 Previously, he served on the organization’s Board of Directors beginning in 2001.
 Presently, he serves on MSF USA’s Board of Advisors.
 Also, Dr. Portnoy has supported Human Rights Watch in their research on the Zambian prison system, and is President of a foundation that supports the construction of schools, bridges, and water projects in Guatemala.
 Dr. Portnoy teaches medical students and residents; lectures at universities, grand rounds, and conferences; and has been a course instructor for global health and humanitarian aid courses at Einstein and Cornell University.
 He received his MD and MPH from Tulane University.